AryanJain107/Playlist-Music-Downloader/README.md

 # Classes Summary

 ## Main
+This class, which has the `main` method, calls the two API implementation files and enables users to download songs from a playlist through a terminal-based interface.
+Once the user selects and confirms the playlist that they would like to download, the `main` method opens two Command Prompts where the Youtube-dl application is called to download the videos and so that the users have a live report of the program, regarding the download process and the mp3 conversion.

+_Note: Two Command Prompts are opened because the program splits the array of song url links in half to improve download efficiency._

 ## SpotifyAPIImplementation
+This class implements the Spotify API in order to get information about the user's Spotify playlist that the user wants to download.
+In the `playlistInformation()` method, a list of all of the user's playlists is created from which the user can select any of the playlists.
+Upon doing so, the user can view the songs that are in the selected playlist.
+This method returns an array of all the songs of the playlist.

 ## YoutubeAPIImplementation
+This class implements the YoutubeAPI Implementation in order to get data about the songs in the user's selected Spotify playlist.
+This class contains the `youtubeSongLink()` method that returns a string array of the Youtube url links of all the songs in the selected Spotify playlist.
+Each song is searched as a keyword and the resulting information from the searches is requested from the Youtube API.
 # APIs
 The APIs used implemented in this project are the Spotify API and the Youtube Data API.